robaimes/module-checkout-designs/README.md

 This in turn will allow you to do things such as, but not limited to, the following:

 > Please note: These are only examples of functionality that this module makes possible.
 This module itself does not provide any additional functionality and serves only as a base for other modules.
-For example usage, please see [`Aimes_CheckoutDesigns`][example-module].
+For example usage, please see [`Aimes_CheckoutDesignsExample`][example-module].

 * AB Testing any checkout changes
 * Something broken or users can't checkout with a specific design?
 Select a different design or the default Magento checkout so that users can still checkout until you can deploy your fixed code.